influxdata/docs-v2/content/influxdb/v2.0/reference/flux/stdlib/experimental/geo/_index.md

 ```

 ### circle
-Define a circular region by specifying an object containing the following properties:
+Define a circular region by specifying a record containing the following properties:

 - **lat**: latitude of the circle center in decimal degrees (WGS 84) _(Float)_
 - **lon**: longitude of the circle center in decimal degrees (WGS 84) _(Float)_